elifesciences/elife-continuum-documentation/file-s3-naming-workflow/_posts/2015-06-12-ppp-workflow-docs.markdown

 - <span style="color:red">HW starts to collect PDF download and pageview metrics </span>
 - <span style="color:red">RSS feed is updated </span>
 - if it goes "red" all bets are off
-- elife-bot picks up the zip file and does activities on that zip file **to be described**
+- elife-bot picks up the zip file and does activities on that zip file **TODO:to be described**

 ---